 The desk also serves as the bar.
 Corkscrew and all! 😉

-For the record, the quote in this ^ picture is so true.
+For the record, the quote in the picture below is so true.
 Mainers really do think they can get a little more out of everything.

-After I hanging out in my room for a bit, I made my way down to the Inkwell bar in the lobby for a little sparkling wine before I head to dinner at UNION restaurant (more to come on this).
+After I hang out in my room for a bit, I make my way down to the Inkwell bar in the lobby for a little sparkling wine before I head to dinner at UNION restaurant.